-My mind was blown.
+My conversation blew my mind.
 I was so upset with myself for not realizing this before.
 How was that fair?
 Students who received between a 70 and 75 would OFTEN ask to retake, but I would tell them “Under a 70% allows a retake, sorry that’s the rule!”
 But…. what!?
 WHY??

 I brought this issue to my department, and I remember talking to a few teachers about it.
 None of us had ever considered the point that my student had made.
 But we all agreed that it truly didn’t seem fair.
 I honestly forget who opened my eyes to the new policy that a few of us decided to try immediately.
 My interest was sparked after the question from that student, and I think another teacher in my department suggested I try this instead.
 Maybe we adapted it from another department in our school?
 Or maybe we read it online somewhere?
 I wish I remembered where we got it from, so that I could give credit!
 All I do remember is that I went to class the next day with an answer for my students.
 This was an answer I finally felt confident about.

 We decided: Any student can make corrections to any quiz, to earn half of their points back.